 Our work in Cuba

-Over the years EDF has worked with Cuban scientists to identify the most important marine habitats for conservation and strategies for coastal zone management.
+Over the years EDF has worked with Cuban scientists and managers to identify the most important marine habitats for conservation and strategies for coastal zone management.
 Today, Cuba is more than halfway to their goal, with more than 100 MPAs established representing nearly 25% of its marine area, and they are continuing on their way.